mohitg07/FlinkHub-Internship/README.md

 # FlinkHub-Internship
-This is the folder where I will put all my websites which I build during this internship.
+Collection of my front-end websites which I built during this internship.